Skip to content

-Bipolar disorder affects almost 1 in 20 people during their lifetimes, and over 80% of cases are considered serious—a higher percentage than any other mood disorder (Kessler et al., 2005).
-Despite its seriousness, bipolar disorder is often misdiagnosed as depression, especially on first presentation, suggesting a need for better and more frequent screening (Singh & Rajput, 2006).
+Bipolar disorder affects almost 1 in 20 people during their lifetimes, and over 80% of cases are considered serious—a higher percentage than any other mood disorder.
+Despite its seriousness, bipolar disorder is often misdiagnosed as depression, especially on first presentation, suggesting a need for better and more frequent screening.

-The Mood Disorder Questionnaire (MDQ) was developed to address the need for a screening instrument for bipolar spectrum disorder.
-It is now included in Creyos Health to easily administer to any patient, on its own or alongside cognitive tasks and other questionnaires.
+The mood disorder questionnaire (MDQ) was developed to address the need for a screening instrument for bipolar spectrum disorder.
+It is available in Creyos Health to easily administer to any patient, on its own or alongside cognitive tasks and other questionnaires.

 What is the Mood Disorder Questionnaire (MDQ)?